AI-generated

 Issues

-• Whether the admission of the amended petition and the duplicate will (Exhibit A-1) required a new publication of notice to confer jurisdiction upon the probate court.
+• Procedural Issues: Whether the admission of the amended petition (to include the duplicate) without a new publication affected the probate court's jurisdiction.

 • Substantive Issues:

-• Whether the will was void due to forgery, fraud, or undue influence.
+• Whether the duplicate will was forged or executed with undue influence.

 Ruling